factors¶

 pd.DataFrame Tickers x factors matrix.

-compute_factor(factor_type, fundamentals, price_history, volume_history=None, analyst_data=None, insider_data=None, config=None)
+compute_factor(factor_type, fundamentals, price_history, volume_history=None, analyst_data=None, insider_data=None, config=None, market_returns=None)

 ¶